 1. The Fourth Industrial Revolution represents a fundamental change in the way we live, work and relate to one another.
-It is enabled by extraordinary technology advances which are merging the physical, digital and biological worlds.
+It is enabled by extraordinary technological advances which are merging the physical, digital and biological worlds.
 It is also an opportunity to help everyone, including leaders, policy-makers and people from all income groups and nations, to harness converging technologies in order to create an inclusive, human-centred future.

 2. The energy transition is understood as a general pathway toward a transformation of the global energy sector from fossil-based to zero-carbon by the second half of this century.
 At its heart is the need to reduce energy-related CO2 emissions to limit climate change.